All About Credit Reports and Credit Scores

 The first step in rebuilding credit is to assess your actual credit standing to determine what is necessary to rebuild your credit profile.
 A thorough assessment and understanding can determine if you will need to settle outstanding debts, remove paid collection accounts or reestablish credit through unsecured credit cards or loans.

 Monitoring your credit report can protect you from the headaches and problems of identity theft.
 By checking your credit report annually you can be on top of incorrect information.
-Additionally, you can enroll (and pay) for identity monitoring service which typically scan identity information in credit applications and monitors your credit for unusual activity.
+Additionally, you can enroll (and pay) for identity monitoring service which typically scans identity information in credit applications and monitors your credit for the unusual activity.